Obed101/athric/athric/README.md

 ###  Contacting the administrators
 Click on the **Contact us** Link in the footer (will show if you're not a staff)
 You will need to submit the form for that as well

-&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;
-&nbsp;&nbsp;
-Thank you for taking tiime to read to this end.
+Thank you for taking time to read to this end.
 Did you view the videos above?
 Find them [here](#demo-videos)
 ## Learn more about me
 [#Obed Amoako](https://ericob.sytes.net) Software engineer, since May 2022